rudrika08/FED-Frontend/README.md

 ### Screenshots

-Include screenshots of the FED Desktop website in action:
+Include screenshots of the Fed-Frontend website in action:

 1. Landing Page
 2. Events Page